krknopp/docker-wordpress/README.md

-# docker-drupal8
+# docker-wordpress

-Custom build for Code Koalas' Legacy Drupal deployments.
+Custom build for Wordpress deployments.

-Consists of Ubuntu 14.04, PHP5.5.9 (FPM) and Apache 2.4.
+Consists of Ubuntu 16.04, PHP7.0 (FPM) and Apache 2.4.

 # Environment variables
 * VIRTUAL_HOST= FQDN of website with a "." at the beginning